10 dead when Texas prison bus skids off highway, hits train

 ODESSA, Texas (AP) — A prison bus skidded off an icy Texas highway, slid down an embankment and collided with a passing freight train Wednesday, killing eight inmates and two corrections officers, including the bus driver, authorities said.

-The overpass on an interstate highway was slick with ice Wednesday morning when the Texas Department of Criminal Justice bus left the roadway, just west of Odessa, according to Sheriff Mark Donaldson.
+The overpass on Interstate 20 was slick with ice Wednesday morning when the Texas Department of Criminal Justice bus left the roadway in Penwell, just west of Odessa, according to Ector County Sheriff Mark Donaldson.

 The prisoners, who did not have seat belts, were handcuffed together in pairs, officials said.
 Some of them were ejected from the bus after it struck the train, said Trooper Elizabeth Barney of the Texas Department of Public Safety.